A CME/CNE/CPE/MOC Activity

 In collaboration with the American Lung Association

-This program is supported by an unrestricted educational grant from AstraZeneca.
+This program is supported by unrestricted educational grants from AstraZeneca, Sanofi Genzyme and Regeneron Pharmaceuticals.